hieplpvip/Asus-Zenbook-Hackintosh/docs/installation.md

 #### Unlock 0xE2 MSR

 While not needed, you are recommended to do it (for better system stability).
 Follow [this guide](https://dortania.github.io/OpenCore-Post-Install/misc/msr-lock.html).

+#### Fix Other Issues
+- If you experience poor quality audio, try to change frequency of audio output to 48,0Hz in 'Midi Audio Setup'.
+- Sometimes Audio from Speaker or Jack randomly disappear in some models, in this case closing and reopening the lid should fix.